atmajs/mask-binding/README.md

 	- `prop` - {optional} - property name of an element
 	- `-` - {default} - binds to parents .innerHTML

+	Component should trigger the `change` event to notify the binder.

 #### Two way data binding

 - Custom Tag Handler: **``` :dualbind ...; ```**

-Binds Model to parents node, and update model on parent node change
+Binds Model to the parent node.

 ```sass
 input type=text >